Wondering what I have been doing lately?

 Do you have any BIG projects in mind?

-Sort of.
-I may take my stories and put together a book with one story for each week.
-It’s a thought.
-I could turn my story “Are We There Yet” into a storybook, but it is a challenge to reach the right people without an agent.
+I would like to turn my story “Are We There Yet” into a storybook, but it is a challenge to reach the right people without an agent.

 What is a skill you’d like to learn and why?